mathworks/matlab-azure-devops-extension/overview.md

 To run your pipeline using this extension, install the extension to your Azure&reg; DevOps organization.
 To [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser), click the **Get it free** button at the top of this page.
 You can use the extension with self-hosted or Microsoft&reg;-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser):

 ## Usage Examples
-When you author your pipeline in a file named `azure-pipelines.yml` in the root of your repository, the extension provides you with four different tasks:
+To run MATLAB in your pipeline, use these tasks when you define your pipeline in a file named `azure-pipelines.yml` in the root of your repository:

-* To install MATLAB, use the [Install MATLAB](#install-matlab) task.
+* To set up your pipeline with a specific version of MATLAB, use the [Install MATLAB](#install-matlab) task.
 * To run a MATLAB build using the MATLAB build tool, use the [Run MATLAB Build](#run-matlab-build) task.
 * To run MATLAB and Simulink&reg; tests and generate artifacts, use the [Run MATLAB Tests](#run-matlab-tests) task.
 * To run MATLAB scripts, functions, and statements, use the [Run MATLAB Command](#run-matlab-command) task.